JimmyKenMerchant/raspi_pico/README.md

 * In this coding as above the time showed 9-10 micro seconds.
 2-3 times are allowed to use the sine function in the 30 seconds.

 * On outputting PWM with quantized audio signal by ADC, the noise is not only from 30518Hz at PWM cycle, but also from the misalignment of ADC sampling.
 The noise from the misalignment of the sampling is under 30518Hz, and it could pass your low-pass filter.
 In PWM IRQ, the timing to start ADC sampling should be stable.
 Conditional branches before starting ADC sampling cause the misalignment.

+* RP2040 has 5 ADC inputs (ADC0-4), and ADC4 is dedicated for a implemented temperature sensor.
+Pico can be freely used 3 ADC inputs, and ADC3 is connected to the VSYS/3 measurement (see page 7 and page 24 of Raspberry Pi Pico Datasheet).
+Third-party RP2040 hardware may be able to use 4 ADC inputs.
+You also see page 579 of RP2040 Datasheet to check the note which describes existence of diodes on ADC inputs.
+However, for safety, you need each zener diode to IOVDD and GND on the audio input.
+The input impedance is 100K ohms at minimum (see page 634 of RP2040 Datasheet).
+This impedance is small as an input from a coil pick up of an electric guitar, and the direct connection apparently reduces the harmonics in my experience.

 ## Links of References